Plavsic ruling underscores Tennessee’s frontcourt concerns

 “We’re shocked by it, to be quite frank,” Barnes said.

 The Plavsic ruling reduces Tennessee’s options as it attempts to sort out its frontcourt rotation following the departures of All-America forward Grant Williams and 105-game starter Kyle Alexander.
-Tennessee begins its chase for a third straight NCAA Tournament berth Tuesday by hosting UNC Asheville.
+Tennessee begins its chase for a third straight NCAA Tournament berth Tuesday, when it hosts UNC Asheville.

-Williams led the Southeastern Conference with 18.8 points per game last season and went to the Boston Celtics with the 22nd overall pick in the NBA Draft.
+Williams led the Southeastern Conference with 18.8 points per game last season and went to the Boston Celtics with the 22nd overall pick in the NBA draft.
 Alexander ended his college career with 185 career blocked shots to rank second in school history.

-Tennessee also must replace Associated Press second-team all-SEC selection and second-round draft pick Admiral Schofield, who was listed as a guard last year but played forward for much of his college career.
+Tennessee also must replace Associated Press second-team All-SEC selection and second-round draft pick Admiral Schofield, who was listed as a guard last year but played forward for much of his college career.

-The Vols have a talent-laden backcourt featuring seniors Jordan Bowden and Lamonte’ Turner plus heralded freshman Josiah-Jordan James, but they lack proven forwards.
+The Vols have a talent-laden backcourt, featuring seniors Jordan Bowden and Lamonte’ Turner plus heralded freshman Josiah-Jordan James, but they lack proven forwards.

 That’s why Tennessee needs 6-foot-9 junior John Fulkerson to have a breakthrough season.
-Fulkerson showed promise through his first 10 games as a freshman in 2016-17, but he took a redshirt that season after dislocating his right elbow and fractured right wrist.
+Fulkerson showed promise through his first 10 games as a freshman in 2016-17, but he took a redshirt that season after dislocating his right elbow and fracturing his right wrist.

 “It felt like forever since I’d been able to take a whole offseason and actually prepare for the game and not healing injuries or having to overcome stuff,” Fulkerson said after the game.
 “It feels great to finally be back to normal.”

 Tennessee also has Yves Pons, an athletic 6-6 swingman who made 13 starts last season but played as many as 10 minutes in only one of the Vols’ final 15 games.
-Barnes said Monday that Pons has the ability to defend any of the five positions on the court.
+Barnes said Monday that Pons can defend any of the five positions on the court.

 Zach Kent is 6-11 but has appeared in just two games his first two years on campus and redshirted last season while recovering from arthroscopic knee surgery.